 The Cloud Healthcare API provides industry-standard protocols and formats for ingesting, storing, analyzing, and integrating healthcare data with cloud-based applications.
-The API can be used for healthcare machine learning applications, data-level integration of healthcare systems, and secure storage and retrieval of various types of healthcare and life science data, including electronic protected health information (ePHI) and other forms of PII.
+The API supports the following applications:

-For many applications, the Cloud Healthcare API can provide a cloud-based alternative to on-premise stacks implementing DICOM, HL7v2, or FHIR STU3 standards.
+For many applications, the Cloud Healthcare API can provide a cloud-based alternative to on-premises stacks implementing the Digital Imaging and Communications in Medicine (DICOM), Health Level Seven Version 2.x (HL7v2), and Fast Healthcare Interoperability Resources (FHIR) STU3 standards.
 This can simplify data integration with existing systems and allow developers to focus on differentiating features, such as UX and intelligence.

-The API comprises three modalities that implement individual industry-wide standards:
+The API consists of three modalities that implement individual industry-wide standards: